 Core Algorithm updates are general maintenance to improve functionality, unlike specific updates that are designed to solve a specific issue.
-Google does not usually publish updates to their core algorithm because these updates typically happen daily, or even twice a day.
+Google does not usually publish updates to their core algorithm because these updates typically happen daily.
 So, why is this update different?
-With these updates, we know that Google is focused on delivering the best and most relevant answers to a searchers query.
+With these updates, we know that Google is focused on delivering the best and most relevant answers to a searcher’s query.
 It’s important to note that there are no issues with sites negatively impacted by this update.
-Google states that there are no “fixes” that will help a site regain rankings from this update and that they are solely focused on content, rather than “quality.”
+Google states that there are no “fixes” that will help a site regain rankings from this update and that they are solely focused on content instead of quality.

 Google is constantly updating their content requirements and algorithm to provide the most relevant search results for every searcher’s query.
 They aim to ensure that they have the highest quality content to deliver.
 If your SEO strategy is designed around the end user experience vs. “hacking” the algorithm, these updates will almost always work in your favor.
-The SERPs have a lot of real estate that is populated with content directly from websites with well optimized and curated content, which requires brands to prioritize Content Optimization and Content Orchestration in their search engine optimization strategy.
-With detailed measurement and reporting, an SEO team can proactively optimize content to fit within Google requirements and be prepared for their major algorithmic updates as they are released.
+The SERPs have a lot of real estate that are populated with content directly from websites with well-optimized and curated content, which requires brands to prioritize Content Optimization and Content Orchestration in their search engine optimization strategy.
+With detailed measurement and reporting, an SEO team can proactively optimize content to fit within Google’s requirements and prepare for major algorithmic updates as they are released.